• Skip to primary navigation

 Instructions

-1. Heat the oil in a large stock pot to medium-high heat.
+1. Heat oil in a large stock pot to medium-high heat.

-2. Add the popcorn kernels and place the lid on top.
-Allow the popcorn to pop until popping slows, shaking the pan perodically.
-Remove from the heat.
+2. Add popcorn kernels; place lid on top.
+Allow popcorn to pop until popping slows, shaking the pan perodically.
+Remove from heat.

-3. Once the popcorn completely stops popping, remove the lid.
+3. Once the popcorn completely stops popping, remove lid.

 4. Slowly pour about a quarter of the butter over the popcorn (if using) and sprinkle with salt.